-- shares, securities and debentures, jewellery, insurance policies the annual premium of which exceeds Rs.10000 or 1/6th of total annual emoluments received from the Government, whichever is less, - Loans advanced by or to Govt Servant, whether secured or not; - Motor cars, motor cycles, horses, or any other means of conveyance; and - Refrigerators, radiograms and television sets.
+- shares, securities and debentures, jewellery, insurance policies the annual premium of which exceeds two months' basic pay received from the Government - Loans advanced by or to Govt.
+Servant, whether secured or not; - Motor cars, motor cycles, horses, or any other means of conveyance; and - Refrigerators, radiograms and television sets.